-Why are we the fattest generation in history, with two-thirds of Australian males classified as overweight or obese.
+Why are we the fattest generation in history, with two-thirds of Australian males classified as overweight or obese?
 Why do nearly 2 million Australians suffer from type 2 diabetes?

-The food industry knows all too well that these foods (which are high in processed carbohydrates and added sugar) will only temporarily curb hunger, and another snack or meal will be required soon after. .
+The food industry knows all too well that these foods (which are high in processed carbohydrates and added sugar) will only temporarily curb hunger, and another snack or meal will be required soon after.
 The public has been convinced that eating snacks between and after meals is normal.

 The industry has succeeded in creating what is termed an “obesogenic environment”.
 So you shouldn’t feel guilty if you are at an unhealthy weight, diabetic or hypertensive.
 Simply put: It’s not your fault.

-What can you do about it?
+What can you do about poor health?

 The good news is you can do something about weight gain, prediabetes, type 2 diabetes and hypertension.

-Most of all, ditch the carb-laden, low-fat approach to eating you’ve been (literally) force-fed and go back to eating healthy fats so that you feel full and satiated.
+Most of all, ditch the carb-laden, low fat approach to eating you’ve been (literally) force-fed and go back to eating healthy fats so that you feel full and satiated.

-What will happen then?
+What will happen if you go low carb?

 You won’t be as hungry.
 You will eat less often.
 You’ll steadily lose weight, and your blood sugar levels will stabilise.
 You’ll likely sleep better, have more energy, and get rid of the brain fog that has been hanging around for years.